How to Use an Effective Feedback Style

 4. Immediate Feedback Is More Effective

-Waiting for the quarterly review period to give feedback can lose some of the effectiveness of the feedback.
+Waiting for the quarterly review period to give feedback can cause a loss of some of the effectiveness of the feedback.
 Whenever possible, provide feedback immediately following whatever you are reviewing.
 When you provide feedback as soon as possible following an event or presentation, it will still be fresh in both of your minds.

 Additionally, feedback is more effective when it is given with more regularity.
 For example, consider providing feedback on a weekly basis.
 This gives your employee time to adjust behaviors before the quarterly or annual review.
 It also keeps negative behaviors from compounding over time.